 Whether you're looking to reduce your carbon footprint or simply want a lower electric bill, reading the EnergyGuide label will help you get there.
 Regulated by the U.S. Environmental Protection Agency (EPA), this label points out the key features of the appliance and tells you how much electricity it uses in a year on average.
 It also lists the annual operating cost based on average energy prices in the U.S.

 When examining the label, check the bottom right corner for the Energy Star logo.
-Awarded by the EPA, the Energy Star designation means that the fridge at which you're looking is at least 15 percent more efficient than the minimum efficiency standard set by the U.S. government.
+Awarded by the EPA, the Energy Star designation means that it's at least 15 percent more efficient than the minimum efficiency standard set by the U.S. government.
 You may pay a higher price to get an energy-efficient fridge, but that doesn't mean you're not getting a good value.
-A cheap fridge that consumes large amounts of electricity may cost you more in the long run.
+A less-expensive model that consumes large amounts of electricity may cost you more in the long run.

 The Energy Star website maintains a list of appliances that have earned the Energy Star designation.
-Checking it can help you narrow your choices before going to the appliance store.
+Checking it can help you narrow your choices before you start shopping.
 You can also verify that a particular fridge has the Energy Star designation before you buy it.

-Appliance shoppers in today's market usually have one of two opinions about automatic ice makers.
+Appliance shoppers today usually have one of two opinions about an automatic ice maker.
 Some absolutely love the convenience, and others view them as a waste of space.
-Whether or not to get one is a personal choice, but you might struggle to find a model without this feature, which is fairly standard in 2020.
+Whether or not to get one is a personal choice, but you might struggle to find a model without this feature, which is fairly standard in 2021.
 If you get an ice maker and find you don't use it, you can always turn it off or even remove it altogether.

 You'll find a similar difference of opinion when it comes to fridges with water and ice dispensers on the door.
 This feature was all the rage some years ago, and it is convenient.
 Unfortunately, water dispensers require a lot of moving parts to work, and as such, they often didn't.
 Service calls on water dispensers were common, and some consumers decided they weren't worth the hassle.